gulpjs/undertaker/README.md

 The timestamp is always given in millisecond but the time resolution can be rounded using the `precision` parameter.
 The use case is to be able to compare a build time to a file time attribute.
-On node v0.10 or with file system like HFS or FAT, `fs.stat` time attributes like `mtime` precision is one second.

 Assuming `undertakerInst.lastRun('someTask')` returns `1426000001111`,
 `undertakerInst.lastRun('someTask', 1000)` returns `1426000001000`.

-The default time resolution is `1000` on node v0.10, `0` on node 0.11+ but it can be overwritten using `UNDERTAKER_TIME_RESOLUTION` environment variable.
+The default time resolution is `1`.

 ## Custom Registries